GuccioGucci/yoke/README.md

 ### aws_efs_ap

-Get EFS access point by `Name` tag, then extract requested attribute. `Name` tag usage is required to overcome no clear ID on those resources, to be uniquely identified.
+Get [EFS](https://aws.amazon.com/efs/) Access Point by `Name` tag, then extract requested attribute. `Name` tag usage is required since there is no clear id on those resources.
+So, to be uniquely identified, please add this tag to desired access points, in your provisioning configuration (eg: Terraform module).

 * Usage: `aws_efs_ap $NAME $ATTRIBUTE`
 * Example: